 Computational Methods and Experimental Measurements XX

-Edited By: W.P De Wilde, Free University of Brussels, Belgium and member of WIT Board of Directors; G.M.
+Edited By: S. Hernández, University of A Coruña, Spain and member of WIT Board of Directors; G.M.
 Carlomagno, University of Naples "Federico II", Italy and G. Marseglia, Link Campus University, Italy

 WIT Transactions on Engineering Sciences